What Are the Common Types of Offshore Voluntary Disclosure?

 - 2011 OVDI Statute Of Limitations

 Sherayzen Law Office has advised more than 150 clients from over 30 countries on the FBAR and FATCA voluntary disclosures, spending a staggering total of over 10,000 hours.
-We have conducted all types of offshore voluntary disclosures, from noisy (reasonable cause/modified voluntary) disclosures to 2011 ODVI and 2012 OVDP while maintaining a high rate of successful case resolutions.
+We have conducted all types of offshore voluntary disclosures, from noisy (reasonable cause/modified voluntary) disclosures to 2011 ODVI, 2012 OVDP and 2014 OVDP while maintaining a high rate of successful case resolutions.

-While conducting voluntary disclosures, our attorneys and accountants prepared a countless number of FBARs, Forms 5471, 8865, 8621 (using both default PFIC and OVDI/OVDP Mark-to-Market methods) and other related tax forms.
+While conducting voluntary disclosures, our US international tax attorney Mr. Eugene Sherayzen and our tax professionals have prepared a countless number of FBARs, Forms 5471, 8865, 8621 (using both default PFIC and OVDI/OVDP Mark-to-Market methods) and other related tax forms.
 We have built a dependable team of international tax professionals who approach each case individually, seeking creative ethical solutions.

-Generally, the best way for you to start working toward resolution of your tax issues is to set up a consultation (which can be in-person, by telephone, or through Skype video conference) to discuss your tax situation with an experienced international tax attorney.
+Generally, the best way for you to start working toward resolution of your tax issues is to set up a consultation with Mr. Sherayzen (which can be in-person, by telephone, or through Skype video conference) to discuss your tax situation with an experienced international tax attorney.